Island dwellers fear ruined tourism season after Kenya attack

 "Four had AK-47s, one had a grenade.
 They asked if I was Muslim and then they took 20 litres of petrol.
 It's Somali pirates, because this is their trade.
 They hijack ships for oil, petrol, food," Ahmed said.

 Ahmed said he was also worried about business.
-During the October-December high-season, he makes up to 100,000 shillings.
+During the October-December high-season, he makes up to 100,000 shillings (660 pounds).

 "Now they will come to Lamu but won't go any further because of the travel warning," he said.